cloudmesh-community/hid-sp18-705/project-report/report.md

 Architecture
 ------------

-The architecture of a BigchainDB 2.0 network is shown in Figure [1](#f:bdb){reference-type="ref" reference="f:bdb"}, created by the BigchainDB development team.
+The architecture of a BigchainDB 2.0 network is shown in +@fig:bdb, created by the BigchainDB development team.
 Each node in the network is self-contained and includes its own MongoDB database and Tendermint application server.
 Tendermint is used to manage consensus, communication, and state replication among nodes, whereas the software that is unique to BigchainDB is responsible for "registering and tracking the ownership of 'assets'" [@mcconaghy-18-bigchaindb]. ﻿In BigchainDB 2.0, as is the case in general with systems that are Byzantine Fault Tolerant, $3f + 1$ nodes are necessary to run a network, where $f$ is the number of faulty nodes to be tolerated [@mcconaghy-18-reply-a].
 Therefore, at least four nodes are required in order to run a BigchainDB network: if one of the four nodes becomes unresponsive or attempts to approve an invalid transaction, the network will continue to function based on the majority consensus of the other three nodes [@mcconaghy-18-reply-a].

+![High-Level Architecture of BigchainDB
+2.0 [@bigchaindbcontributors-18-querying]](images/bdb-arch.png){#fig:bdb}

 A BigchainDB client can potentially connect to any node in the network.
 Each MongoDB instance contains a full replication of the data stored in